Weight loss journeys are seldom linear. However, prescription weight loss drugs can help you get off to a good start, easing your path ahead.

 Wegovy® can serve as a medical catalyst for sustained weight loss—but support is critical.
 In addition, the right dietary and lifestyle choices must be made for you as an individual.
 What worked for a friend or family member might not work for you.
 That’s why Calibrate believes that the most sustainable path to weight loss is via comprehensive, 1:1 accountability coaching that takes into consideration details far beyond your body mass index (BMI).

-Calibrate is a One-Year Metabolic Reset that uses proven methods for long-term results—the latest science, FDA-approved medication, one-on-one doctor visits, and accountability coaching on food, exercise, sleep, and emotional health—for weight loss of 15% or more.
+Calibrate is a Metabolic Reset that uses proven methods for long-term results—the latest science, FDA-approved medication, one-on-one doctor visits, and accountability coaching on food, exercise, sleep, and emotional health—for weight loss of 15% or more.
 The Calibrate program was designed by world-renowned obesity experts and is vetted and approved by a Clinical Advisory Board.

 When you join Calibrate, you’ll complete a comprehensive health intake, including blood work, that your Calibrate doctor will carefully review before customizing your treatment plan and prescribing your medication.
 If we determine that Wegovy® is the right fit for you, we’ll walk you through all of the details on dosage, how to administer the medication, when to take it, and how it will work alongside your metabolic reset plan.